Swedish intervention in the Thirty Years' War: The Main

 In the wake of the Swedish victory, there could be no more reticence to join the Protestant cause for fear of imperial retribution.
 Gustavus moved through Thuringia and crossed the Rhine and took Mainz and the Palatinate, the Hessians under Peter Melander invaded Münster and Jülich.
 Another Swedish Army under Horn took Würzburg and Bamberg but was defeated by Tilly at Bamberg.
 The King who had come out of Scandinavia had proven his ability to successfully fight pitched battles, and take strong places from the Emperor's forces.
 Since the beginning of the war – almost 12 years past at this point – the Protestants had not been in such a strong position.
 With the destruction of the Imperial army, which retreated towards the Weser, the entirety of Germany was by and large open to the Swedish army.
 There were two strategies available to the Protestant army at this point.
 To march immediately towards the Emperor's hereditary possessions – which were the mainstay of his power – Further, Inner and Austria proper.
 To attack Vienna, and take the Emperor's capital from him in the hopes that this would bring him to terms on the Danube.
 Or, he could march to the Main and attack the Catholic Bishoprics there – which would allow him to revictual his army at the enemies expense, and avenge the wrongs that had been done to the Protestants directly.
 Being in South-Western Germany, he would then be in a position to attack Bavaria – the principle and leading member of the Catholic league – and the Emperor's hereditary possessions also.
 Although a more conservative plan, in light of the circumstances it was a more prudent one.
-Although he had won a great victory in the heart of Germany, the electors of Saxony and Brandenburg, his most powerful allies, left much to be desired, and should matters change and the Emperor again gain the moral momentum from some victory, these allies could not be trusted absolutely.
+Although he had won a great victory in the heart of Germany, the electors of Saxony and Brandenburg, his most powerful allies, left much to be desired, and should matters change and the Emperor again gain the morale momentum from some victory, these allies could not be trusted absolutely.